queueit/react-native-queue-it/README.md

 npm install react-native-queue-it
 ```

-The library also needs network state information so you'll need to include these permissions in your app's manifest file:
+If you're using Android, the library also needs network state information so you'll need to include these permissions in your app's manifest file:

 ``` xml
 <uses-permission android:name="android.permission.INTERNET" />